Can't Get Comfortable In Your Chair? Here's What You Can Do

 And when chairs are too soft, it's almost impossible not to slouch.
 "The chair causes your hip bones to fall back and your spine bends into a C shape," Couch says.

 Slouching a little bit every now and then isn't a problem, says Stuart McGill, who studies spine biomechanics at Waterloo University in Ontario, Canada.
 "But if you repeatedly expose your spine to this bending, it will become pain-sensitive in most people."
-Over time, you also run the risk of damaging the discs.
+Over time, you also run the risk of damaging the disks.

 So should we all run out and buy new chairs?